eosti/portfolio/src/projects/metamer-sao/index.md

 I'm very happy with the board design from a electrical-design perspective, for which I will again encourage checking out the [Hackaday project page](https://hackaday.io/project/198439-metamer-sao) where instead of talking way too much about colors, I talk way too much  about any-angle PCB routing and low-cost PCB design techniques.
 Come find me at a conference and get one of your very own!

+# Wait, What's a Metamer?

+Oh yeah, I've kinda diverged from that.
+Metamerism is a result of how our eyes process light: as long as the three types of rod are stimulated in the same way, our brain will see the same color.
+An example of this is the screen that you're reading this on right now!
+It's outputing red, green, and blue to mix together and see white.
+You look at the screen and see white, even though as we've been discussing, it's actually three narowband spectra.

+Now go outside and look at the sun (please don't actually do this), also white!
+The sun is very wideband, the opposite of LEDs
+So what gives, why do these two whites look the same?

+Since our eyes only have three axes of sensitivity (trichromacy), one for each rod, we can't tell between a complex wideband spectra like the sun and a simple narrowband spectra like LEDs.
+In this case, the RGB white and the sun white happen to stimulate the rods in the same way, so to our eyes, they are identical.
+After it reflects off of an object, though, that's what the rest of this page is about.

+So: a metamer is two distinct spectra of light that appear the same to our eyes due to the limit of trichromacy.

 # Sources and Further Reading
 The plots were generated with the fantastic [Colour Python package](https://www.colour-science.org/).
 The dataset used for the apple spectra came from the [SpectroFood dataset](https://zenodo.org/records/8362947).